Teach English in Thailand

 Why does Greenheart Travel charge a program fee?

-Our free programs are free because they are fully funded by the Ministry of Education in our partner country.
-Thailand’s government unfortunately cannot afford to fund a program in that nature, so teachers who want to teach there must cover some of their own expenses.
-The program cost covers things like your orientation, support staff, in-country transportation, insurance, administrative costs of placement and support, etc. We’ll make sure that you’re guaranteed a placement at a safe and reliable school, and that you’re well taken care of from when you first inquire about teaching abroad, all the way through to the end of your program.
+Our free programs are free because they are fully funded by the government in our partner country.
+Programs like this one in Thailand don’t have direct government funding, so teachers who want to teach there must cover some of their own expenses.
+When programs cost money, we do try to keep them as cheap as possible (we are a non-profit!) but there are some costs associated with running a program when it does not have any direct funding.
+The program cost covers things like your program support and guidance, orientation and excursions, accommodation during orientation (and the TESOL course if you add that on), support staff before and after you arrive, airport pickup, transportation, insurance, etc. We’ll make sure that you’re guaranteed a placement at a safe and reliable school, and that you’re well taken care of from when you first inquire about teaching abroad, all the way through to the end of your program.
 You will receive a generous salary and benefits once you’re working…you just need to get yourself there!
+You can read more here: http://greenhearttravel.org/general/so-what-is-a-non-profit

 How do I get a visa?

 You will need a Non-Immigrant (Type B) visa for Thailand.
 This is the only type of visa that will allow your school to apply for a Thai work permit on your behalf once you arrive, allowing you to work in the country legally.
-Before you arrive, we will coordinate with our partner to provide you with a visa invitation letter, which will be necessary to include with your visa application documents.
+Before you arrive, we will provide you with a visa invitation letter, which will allow you to apply for a Non Immigrant B visa at your nearest Thai consulate or embassy.
+The visa cost will be $80 USD.

 How does Greenheart Travel assist with the visa application process?